VishnuK1947/Historical-Truth-Engine/README.md

 # Historical-Truth-Engine
-AI to verify historical claims and provide citations.
+BUILDING AI to verify historical claims and provide citations.